cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/README.md

 ---
 description: >-
   Dive into MicrobiomeStat's offerings for longitudinal data exploration in microbiome research.
-It is designed for ease, collaboration, and openness to the scientific community.
+Designed for ease, collaboration, and reproducibility, it upholds openness to the scientific community.
 ---

 # Track, Analyze, Visualize: Unravel Your Microbiome's Temporal Pattern with MicrobiomeStat.